schmidb/CDOhub/_posts/2016-02-27-meet-CDOhub.md

 to create a successful data strategy.

 Join one of my talks to learn more about the business influence of a Lambda Architecture and to discuss efficient data platform strategies.
+Looking forward to see you.